SandFoxy/SCPSL-Cheat/README.md

 > [!IMPORTANT]
 > This project was never intended to be maintained.
 >
-> There is no Anti-Aims because i want to.
 > Cheat currently on auto update and probably detected.

 # About